dcompgriff/ML_OD_Benchmarking/docs/766project/content/post/deep-object-detection-benchmarking.md

 ResNet{50,101,152} , Feature Pyramid Networks , and VGG16 .
 The datasets we aim to use
 include the COCO dataset, PASCAL VOC dataset, and the Kitti object detection dataset.
 These network architecture designs, and network backbones represent some of the most common cutting edge object detection deep neural networks that exist today.
-We hope to also be able to implement and test the YOLO (You only look once) network structure if we have time, as it is a network proposed to focus more on speedy predictions for near-real-time applications.

 In terms of actual analysis, not much work has been performed into analysis of deep neural network models other than basic average performance metrics of individual models.
 Most work focuses more on proposing a new architecture for a deep network object detection model, rather than comparing its significant difference with existing methods, major fundamental drawbacks, and other ways in which the network can be fooled or broken.
-In terms of robustness and sensitivity to noise,

 ##### Existing Systems or New Approach?